Jonny Fairplay: Personal life

-Dalton and his girlfriend, Michelle Deighton, a contestant from WWE's Tough Enough 2011 and the fourth season of America's Next Top Model, had a daughter born in 2008, and lived in Providence, North Carolina.
+Dalton and his girlfriend, Michelle Deighton, a contestant from WWE Tough Enough 2011 and the fourth season of America's Next Top Model, had a daughter born in 2008, and lived in Providence, North Carolina.
 Dalton announced that he was separating from Deighton on June 28, 2011, via Twitter.

+Dalton and girlfriend Caryn Finkbeiner had a baby daughter on May 20, 2017.

 On December 18, 2020, Dalton and his mother Patsy Hall were arrested on larceny charges.
 According to the Danville, Virginia Police Department's report, they were accused of stealing jewelry and furniture valued at $5,000 from Dalton's grandmother, Jean Cook, following a criminal complaint filed by Dalton's disgruntled aunt.
 Charges against both people were dismissed due to insufficient evidence on March 25, 2021.